 Reasonable accommodations are available for persons with disabilities to complete the application and/or interview process.
-Applicants and/or individuals with disabilities requesting accommodations under the Americans with Disabilities Act (ADA) may contact the Director of Human Resources & Labor Relations for assistance.
-Inquiries concerning Title IX may be referred to the Assistant Superintendent of Equity, Innovation, Choice as listed above for assistance or the Office of Civil Rights.
-This publication or portions of this publication can be made available to persons with disabilities in a variety of formats, including large print, braille or audiotape.
-Telephone or written requests should include your name, address, and telephone number.
-Requests should be made to the Office of Exceptional Education Projects, (321) 633-1000, ext.
+Applicants/Individuals with disabilities requesting accommodations under the Americans with Disabilities Act (ADA) may contact the Employee/Job Applicant Equity Coordinator for assistance.
+This Publication or portions of this publication can be made available to persons with disabilities in a variety of formats, including large print, braille or audiotape.
+Telephone or written request should include your name, address, and telephone number.
+Requests should be made to Kim Parker, Exceptional Education Projects, (321) 633-1000, ext.
 535, at least two (2) weeks prior to the time you need the publication.